alexdidier/rampc-quadrotor/pps_wiki/installation.md

 - the ``d_fall_pps`` package compressed in a file called ``package.tar.gz``
 - the rule files for the USB connection to the crazyradio, called ``99-crazyflie.rules`` and ``99-crazyradio.rules``

 These files all need to be in the same directory.
-To run the installation, move to the containing directory and call it with
+To run the installation, move to the containing directory (pps\ install) and call it with
 ```
 ./pps_install.sh <student id>
 ```